pySTEPS/pysteps/doc/source/utils.rst

 Miscellaneous utility functions (:mod:`pysteps.utils`)
 ******************************************************

-Utility functions for converting data values to/from different units and manipulating the dimensions of precipitation fields.
+Utility functions for converting data values to/from different units, manipulating the dimensions of precipitation fields and computing the FFT.

 pysteps\.utils\.conversion
 --------------------------